gersak/vura/README.md

 ```

-Rounding strategy :floor and :ceil are selfexplanatory. :up and :down are differnt in that :up will round number up if value is exactly half of target-number and :down will round number down.
+Rounding strategy :floor and :ceil are selfexplanatory. :up and :down are different in that :up will
+round number up if value is exactly half of target-number and :down will round number down.
 Otherwise value will be rounded to nearest value.
 I.E.

 ``` clojure